NOW BOOKING BOCA GRANDE TARPON FISHING CHARTERS FOR THE 2020 SEASON!

-Why go Tarpon Fishing in Boca Grande?
+Why Boca Grande?

 Boca Grande is considered the tarpon fishing capital of the world for many reasons.
 From roughly mid-April to mid-July, hundreds of thousands of tarpon will migrate through the Charlotte Harbor area and the Boca Grande Pass.
 The giant tarpon that pass through weight up to 200 pounds each and are a challenge & thrill to catch!
 On an average day during our tarpon fishing charters, you can expect to see thousands of tarpon.
 What a sight that is to see!
 A day of tarpon fishing in Boca Grande with Action Fishing Adventures averages 8 to 12 tarpon hookups with some days up to 20 hookups.

-A little Boca Grande Tarpon Fishing History for you…
+A little area Tarpon Fishing History

 The tarpon fishing in the Boca Grande area started in the late 1800s from row boats and has become one of the most popular destinations for fisherman around the world.
 Read more about the history of tarpon fishing in Boca Grande here!

 I do everything I possibly can to catch my clients as many tarpon as we can on every Boca Grande tarpon fishing charter.
 My goal on every charter is for my clients to have a blast catching giant tarpon in safe and ethical manor.
 I want you and your party to go home with sore arms and tell your family and friends what a great time you had tarpon fishing with Capt.
 Mike Manning.